learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 $$\dfrac{\dfrac{\displaystyle\sum^n_{i=1}(Y_i-Y)^3}{n}}{s^3}$$

 where $Y$ is the mean, $s$ is the standard deviation, and $n$ is the number of data points.
 This formula for skewness is referred to as the **Fisher-Pearson coefficient of skewness**.
-There are also other ways to calculate skewness but this one is the one that is used most commonly.
+There are also other ways to calculate skewness, yet this one is the one that is used most commonly.

-### When is Skewness Too Much?
+### Using this formula, when is data skewed?

 The rule of thumb seems to be:

-* If the skewness is between -0.5 and 0.5, the data are fairly symmetrical.
+* A skewness between -0.5 and 0.5 means that the data are pretty symmetrical
-* If the skewness is between -1 and -0.5 (negatively skewed) or between 0.5 and 1 (positively skewed), the data are moderately skewed.
+* A skewness between -1 and -0.5 (negatively skewed) or between 0.5 and 1 (positively skewed) means that the data are moderately skewed.
-* If the skewness is smaller than -1 (negatively skewed) or bigger than 1 (positively skewed), the data are highly skewed.
+* A skewness smaller than -1 (negatively skewed) or bigger than 1 (positively skewed) means that the data are highly skewed.

 **Example**

-Imagine you have house values ranging from 100,000 USD to 1,000,000 USD with the average being 500,000 USD in a given house prices dataset.
+Imagine you have house values ranging from 200,000 USD to 1,500,000 USD with an average of 800,000 USD.

 If the peak of the distribution is left of the average value, the house prices are positively skewed.
-This means that more than half of the houses were sold for less than the average value 500,000 USD, and that there are a limited number of houses that were sold for a much higher value than 500,000 USD.
-There is a long tail in the higher price ranges.
+This means that more than half of the houses were sold for less than the average value 800,000 USD, and that there are a limited number of houses that were sold for a _much_ higher value than 800,000 USD, leading to a long tail in the higher price ranges.

-If the peak of the distributed data is right of the average value, this means there is a negative skew.
-This means that more than half of the houses were wold for more than the average value of 500,000 USD, yet that there is a long tail in the lower price ranges.
+If the peak of the distributed data is on the right hand side of the average value, this means there is negative skewness, meaning that more than half of the houses were sold for more than the average value of 800,000 USD.
+Additionally, this means that there is a long tail in the lower price ranges.
 <img src = "images/homeskew.png" width ="500">

 ## Kurtosis